What made you decide to become a mental health provider?

 What do you find most enjoyable about your job?

 One of the things that I find enjoyable about my job are the connections built in the therapeutic space.
 There are moments when clients learn new insights or have a different understanding about the events in their lives.
 I love that I can be a part of these moments!
-This being “in sync” or, “in flow” between therapist and client is something I feel privileged and grateful to experience.
+This being “in sync” or, “in flow” between myself and my clients is something I feel privileged and grateful to experience.
 I cannot think of a more rewarding job.

 What do you like to do in your free time?

-When I am not in the office, you can find me practicing yoga, taking mindful walks, reading and spending time with my loved ones.
+When I am not in the office, you can find me practicing yoga, taking mindful walks, or reading.
+I also spending time with my loved ones.

 What is your favorite quote?